alisqi/TwigQI/README.md

 # Usage
 Add the extension to your `Twig\Environment`.

-Any issues will be reported using PHP's `trigger_error`.
+Any issues will be reported using PHP's `trigger_error` with `E_USER_*` levels.
 Set up your app and/or CI build to report these as you see fit.

 # Design
-The current design requires separate `NodeVisitor` classes for every inspection.
-That allows for easy testing and configurability later.
+The current design uses `NodeVisitor` classes for every inspection.
+That allows for easy testing and configurability.

 The reason the inspections use `trigger_error` instead of `Exception`s is that the latter would halt compilation, preventing the extension from reporting multiple issues in one go.